Position: Education Assistant

 Completion of the 12th grade or equivalent, plus basic first aid, supplemented by a Special Education Teaching Assistant certificate, or equivalent training in psychiatric nursing, practical nursing or child care.
 Two years prior related experience working with children or young adults with special needs, including behavioral disorders in an educational, institutional, group home setting or support worker capacity, or an equivalent combination of training and experience.
 Preference will be given to those with a Special Education Teacher Assistant Certificate or equivalent.

-We appreciate your interest in applying; however, only those candidates selected to move forward in the application process will be contacted.
+Only those candidates selected to move forward in the application process will be contacted.
 Successful applicants will be subject to two criminal record check